-This course offers the learner a wide perspective in different aspects of fish management and will provide learners with a broad knowledge and aptitude related to the fish husbandry sector and industry.
-Learners will be given the required knowledge, skills and competences in both farmed and ornamental fish husbandry industries.
-This programme of studies also exposes learners to key concepts related to wild stock fisheries management.
+This programme of study offers learners a wide perspective of different aspects of fish management and will provide them with a broad knowledge and aptitude related to the fish husbandry sector and industry.
+Learners will acquire knowledge, skills and competences in both the farmed and ornamental fish husbandry industries.
+This programme of study also exposes learners to key concepts related to wild stock fisheries management.
 The programme will give an opportunity to learners to gain experience while learning new skills.
-Learners are constantly encouraged to relate theory to practice at all stages through assignments, projects, practical work and work placements.
-Scheduled fish husbandry duties form an integral part of the curriculum
+They are constantly encouraged to relate theory to practice at all stages through assignments, projects, practical work and work placements.
+Scheduled fish husbandry duties form an integral part of the curriculum.